ybdesign01/JeeWebApp/README.md

-This is a simple Jakarta EE user notes CRUD web app with administration.
+This is a simple Jakarta EE user notes CRUD web app with administration using MVC2 architecture.